<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=479081&amp;fmt=gif">

 Source: WordStream

-Google has announced that by 2023 it will ban the tracking of third-party data on its browsers - joining Safari and Firefox who already prohibit their use.
-The death of third-party cookies has marked the beginning of the end for many marketing tactics that utilise this type of data.
-As a result, marketing professionals are being urged to focus more on tactics that use first-party data to personalise customer experiences.
+Google has announced that by 2024 it will ban the tracking of third-party data on its browsers - joining Safari and Firefox which already prohibit third-party cookies.
+The death of third-party cookies will mark the beginning of the end for many marketing tactics that utilise this type of data.
+As a result, marketing professionals are being urged to focus more on obtaining first-party data to personalise customer experiences.

-First-party data is collected directly by a brand from its customers.
-Customers offer up this data knowingly by giving consent to track when they begin browsing a website.
+First-party data is collected directly from contacts.
+Customers provide this knowingly by via consent to track when they begin browsing a website.
 As we have discussed, website visitors may offer up additional data such as their email address or phone number in return for value - this is where content marketing is particularly useful.
-Content marketing encourages the use of gated content to collect relevant first-party data from customers.
-So, adopting content marketing tactics now will serve you well when the coming changes take effect.
+It encourages the use of gated content to collect relevant first-party data from customers.

 Summing Up